PrAg-PO: Prompt Augmented Policy Optimization for Robust and Diverse Mathematical Reasoning: Experiments

-\textbf{Training Settings.} We train our models using the verl framework~\cite{sheng2024hybridflow}.
-Due to computational constraints, we primarily focus on the 1.5B-parameter model scale, a choice consistent with prior work such as ProRL~\cite{liu2025prorl}, BroRL~\cite{hu2025brorl}, and JustRL~\cite{he2025justrl}.
+\textbf{Training and Evaluation Settings.} We train our models using the verl framework~\cite{sheng2024hybridflow}.
 We use a prompt batch size of 128 with a mini-batch size of 32, resulting in four weight updates per batch.
-The group size is set to 8.
+The group size is set to 8, so each mini-batch contains 256 rollouts.
 Following DAPO, we set the clipping parameters to $\epsilon_{\mathrm{high}} = 0.28$ and $\epsilon_{\mathrm{low}} = 0.20$.
-During training, we cap the maximum prompt length at 1024 tokens and the maximum output length at 3072 tokens.
-We use a constant learning rate of $1\times10^{-6}$.
-Training is conducted on 8 L40S GPUs, with vLLM serving as the inference engine.
+For Qwen2.5-Math-1.5B and Qwen3-1.7B, we cap the maximum prompt length at 1024 tokens and the maximum output length at 3072 tokens during training, and use a maximum model length of 4096 tokens during evaluation.
+For DeepSeek-R1-Distill-Qwen-1.5B, following DRA-GRPO~\cite{chen2025dra}, we cap the maximum prompt length at 1024 tokens and the maximum output length at 3584 tokens during training, and use a maximum model length of 32768 tokens during evaluation.
+We use AdamW optimizer and a constant learning rate of $1\times10^{-6}$.
+All training runs are conducted on 8 L40S GPUs, with vLLM serving as the inference engine.
+Each training run takes approximately 1.5 - 4 days to complete depending on the total optimization steps.

-\textbf{Evaluation Settings.} To ensure fair comparison, we use the exactly the same evaluation framework, code base and settings as Dr. GRPO, SEED GRPO and GMPO.
-We evaluate model's performance under greedy decoding (i.e., temperature = 0), and report pass@1 metric.
-Furthermore, due to inherent stochasticity of vLLM inference engine, the model may produce different responses even under the same seed.
-To ensure reproducibility and reliability of our results, we let the model perform five inference rounds under the same seed, and report the average accuracy.
+To ensure fair comparison and avoid introducing test-time scaling effects, \textbf{we use model tokenizer's single default template during evaluation,} adopting exactly the same evaluation framework and code base as Dr. GRPO, SEED GRPO and GMPO.
+We evaluate models' performance under greedy decoding (i.e., temperature = 0), and report pass@1 metric.
+Furthermore, due to inherent stochasticity of vLLM inference engine~\cite{kwon2023efficient}, the model may produce different responses even under the same seed.
+To ensure reproducibility and reliability of our results, we let all models perform five inference rounds under the same seed, and report the average accuracy.
 Importantly, due to the extreme imbalanced nature of the test datasets, we report both per-benchmark average accuracy and per-question average accuracy.
 Reporting both metrics avoids bias toward either large benchmarks or small benchmarks in a highly imbalanced test suite.
+Following standard practice in Dr. GRPO and DAPO, the model is evaluated at periodic checkpoints, and the best-performing results are reported in the table.